How to spot and report fake text message and smishing scams

 The best way to avoid being a victim of smishing is to be wary of any text message you get.

 Never click any links in texts.
 If in doubt, go directly to the website and login as normal.
-If there really is a problem you’ll have a message on the website telling you what to do.
+If there really is a problem you’ll have a message on the official company website telling you what you need to do.

 If you do click the link, be vigilant.
 Many scammers have developed very close replicas of genuine websites to fool you.
 But there’ll be some signs it’s not legitimate, such as odd spelling in the web address, or low-quality graphics.